(Weight Watchers Friendly Crock Pot Cooking Day 65 – Crock Pot Turkey Broth)

 - 1 tablespoon apple cider vinegar

-- Place the bones in your slow cooker.
+- Place the bones in your slow cooker (I used my 6-quart).
 Try breaking them up as much as you can to fit.

 - Add the onion, celery, carrots, peppercorns, bay leave, garlic and vinegar.